k0sproject/k0s/docs/k0s-multi-node.md

 ### 5. Add controllers to the cluster

-**Note**: Either etcd or an external data store (MySQL or Postgres) via kine must be in use to add new controller nodes to the cluster.
+**Note**: Either etcd or an external data store (MySQL or PostgreSQL) via kine must be in use to add new controller nodes to the cluster.
 Pay strict attention to the [high availability configuration](high-availability.md) and make sure the configuration is identical for all controller nodes.

 To create a join token for the new controller, run the following command on an existing controller: